signalfx/maestro-ng/docs/environment.rst

   to confirm a service instance correctly started or stopped (see :doc:`lifecycle_checks`).

+- ``limits``: Set container limits at service scope.
+All service instances would inherit these limits.

 Here's an example of a simple service with a single instance:

 .. code-block:: yaml